sara-nl/clouddocs/surfcursus-5-Aug-2015.markdown

 * Give your virtual machine a name: **My-First-VM** (no spaces).
 This name is also used as the host name of your machine.
 * Number of instances: **1**.
-* Select the template we just editted.
+* Select the template we just edited.
 Since this is your first template, there is only one item in the list.
-Select this template.
+Select the *Cursus Template*.
 * Click on the `Create` button at the bottom of the screen.

 > **NOTE:**